Salmon, Atlantic salmon, fishing, speycasting, catch and release, River Tay, Salmon,

 When to Fish the River Tay: The Salmon Fishing Seasons

 When it comes to timing your fishing trip, the River Tay offers excellent fishing opportunities throughout its extended season.
 The River Tay fishing season officially opens on January 15th, with fresh run salmon appearing early in the season and remaining present through February.
 However, March is when the magic truly begins, as the arrival of warmer weather triggers a greater influx of salmon.
-As the river warms, fish begin migrating into Loch Tay and its tributaries, including the Isla and Tummel rivers.
+As the river warms, fish begin migrating into Loch Tay and its tributaries, including the Isla and River Tummel rivers.

 By April and May, conditions are ideal for catching fresh Spring salmon, with March through May typically being the prime time for larger fish.
 Subsequently by June and July, the river often reaches its lowest levels, and sparsely dressed traditional flies like the “Silver Stoat” and “Blue Charm” prove especially effective in attracting fish.
 Furthermore, summer marks the arrival of Grilse These are salmon that have spent one winter at sea and average between 4 and 9 lb in weight.